 You don’t need to use the 3mm rods just yet if you’re just replacing the two top plates (the anti-judder pack).

 Insert the threaded rods as shown in the photo, and finger tighten a small nut nut to hold the clutch pack together.
+The nuts hold the clutch pack in place.

 You need to use a small nut here.
 You can’t use a wing nut, because it won’t fit through the hole of the pressure plate on top.